w3f/research/docs/Polkadot/protocols/Sassafras/sassafras-part-1.md

 Production changes often introduce new challenges, and shifting to constant-time intervals within blockchain systems is no exception.
 Randomized block generation helps protect block producers from attacks, as adversaries are unable to predict the producer of the next block.
 For this reason, randomized block production has been considered a viable solution.

 But what if a protocol could ensure secrecy of block producers, protecting them from a looming adversary, while realizing non-randomized block generation to improve efficiency?
-Centered on the concept of *single secret leader election* (SSLE),<!--(see [Part 2](https://hackmd.io/@W3F64sDIRkudVylsBHxi4Q/Bkr59i7ekg)), -->
-the Sassafras block producer selection protocol achieves exactly that.
+Centered on the concept of *single secret leader election* (SSLE) (see [Part 2](sassafras-part-2)), the Sassafras block producer selection protocol achieves exactly that.

 Curious to know how Sassafras works?
 Then keep reading.